1jour1vin

 3.2/5 (5 customers)

-This blend of indigenous grape varieties is a real discovery.
-With the elegance of Roditis and the freshness of Moschofilero, Notios white wine offers a beautiful aromatic balance with notes of white peach and apricot.
-Dry and refreshing, it is the perfect accompaniment to your aperitifs or mixed salads.
+This blend of indigenous grape varieties is a real gem.
+With the elegance of Roditis and the freshness of Moschofilero, Notios White offers a lovely aromatic balance with notes of white peach and apricot.
+Dry and refreshing, it pairs perfectly with appetizers or mixed salads.

-Buy your Gaia wines at the best price in our private sale!
+Buy your Gaia wines at the best price in a private sale!

 Rated site